 - Paparazzi: The Paparazzi are all puppy-kicking monsters who get their jollies out of destroying lives, so what's wrong with a little paparazzi murder spree?

-- Rambo IV: Don't bother trying to change something if you know it won't change, and Violence Really Is the Answer.
+- Rambo IV: Sometimes Violence Really Is the Answer.

 - The movie Rocket Science viciously deconstructs the popular "try your hardest and you can overcome anything" moral.
 Some obstacles just can't be surmounted no matter how hard you try.
 And sometimes you just Don't Get The Girl.
 Oh, and life isn't fair.
 All in all, it's fairly Anvilicious about the whole thing, but Some Anvils Need to Be Dropped.